-Cavalier King Charles Spaniel are prone to several significant issues including heart disease - nearly 50% of Cavaliers will develop mitral valve disease (MVD) by the age of five, and nearly all will have it by age 10.
-This breed also suffers from luxating patellas, allergies, hip dysplasia, catarcts and syringomyelia.
+Cavalier King Charles Spaniel is prone to several significant issues including heart disease – nearly 50% of Cavaliers will develop mitral valve disease (MVD) by the age of five, and nearly all will have it by age 10.
+This breed also suffers from luxating patellas, allergies, hip dysplasia, cataracts and syringomyelia.

 With the Cavalier, exercise needs vary based on each individual dog.
 You can average your Cavalier to need a minimum of 30-60 minutes of activity per day to remain behavior-free.
 This could be playing a game of fetch or going for a walk.

 The Cavalier King Charles Spaniel is very good with children and quickly becomes part of the family.

 Barking is generally not a problem with this breed.

 The Cavalier King Charles Spaniel is not a simple breed to ‘generalize’ due to each individual dog being completely unique.
 Some Cavaliers are extremely quiet and lazy whereas others may be overly energetic and mischievous.
 The only generalization which may be made is they are all attention-seekers and they are all extremely affectionate.

 The Cavalier King Charles Spaniel is an intelligent breed and responds well to training.
 Positive reinforcement ensures the training process goes smoothly.
 Cavaliers are very sensitive so be sure not to hurt their feelings throughout the training process.

 Cavaliers sometimes have trouble with housetraining; however, if you are consistent in their routine they become housetrained fairly easily.

 Cavaliers have medium-length coats which are fairly simple to maintain.
 They simply need brushed three to four times per week.
 The feathering on their ears and legs is prone to tangles so there may be mats which develop that need brushed out.